SimonMcCallum/Godot_Lectures/Readme.md

 ### Configure Display Windows
 1. Create a new scene with **Window** as root
 2. Name it "SlideDisplayWindow"
-3. Attach the `SlideDisplayWindow.gd` script
+3. Attach the `scripts/SlideDisplayWindow.gd` script
 4. Instance this scene twice in your main scene for dual monitors

 ## Step 3: Configure the Controller